denish10/TMS/docs/edit_profile.md

 - Password update is handled separately (not in this file)
 - Profile picture update is handled separately
 - Department and role cannot be changed by user (admin only)
-- All changes are logged in activity logs (if implemented)